Philadelphia Phillies vs. Washington Nationals Results, Stats, and Recap - September 22, 2020 Gametracker

 UP NEXT

-Phillies: RHP Zach Eflin (3-2, 4.28 ERA), who tossed a seven-inning shutout against Toronto in his last outing, is 3-3 with a 4.43 ERA in eight lifetime starts against Washington.
+Phillies: RHP Zach Eflin (3-2, 4.28 ERA), who pitched seven-inning shutout against Toronto in his last outing, is 3-3 with a 4.43 ERA in eight starts against Washington.

 Nationals: RHP Erick Fedde (2-3, 4.36) threw six shutout innings in his last start Friday at Miami and draws the nod as the four-game series concludes.